 These 9” and 10” inch congas feature natural rawhide drumheads and a strong siam oak shell construction that proves to be a killer combination; delivering rich and authentic sounds.

-The build quality of the Cosmic Percussion congas is fantastic despite its affordable price point.
 These congas are well built, look beautiful, and produce warm and musical tones.
-They are very easy to tune and feel great to play.
+They were very easy to tune and felt great to play.

 Not only do these congas sound great, but they look stunning on stage too.
 These congas work great for performances and recordings, and they are lightweight too which makes them easy to transport.